elastic/apm-nodejs-http-client/README.md

 - `maxFreeSockets` - Maximum number of sockets to leave open in a free state.
 Only relevant if `keepAlive` is set to `true` (default: `256`)

+APM Agent Configuration via Kibana:

+- `centralConfig` - Whether or not the client should poll the APM Server regularly for new agent configuration.
+If set to `true`, the `config` event will be emitted when there's an update to an agent config option (default: `false`). _Requires APM Server v7.3 or later and that the APM Server is configured with `kibana.enabled: true`._

 Streaming configuration:

 - `size` - The maxiumum compressed body size (in bytes) of each HTTP